Ember-skye/Boundless-Strata/README.md

 # Boundless Strata

 A 2D sandbox survival game built from scratch in Python with Pygame — inspired by Terraria.
-Explore a 100,000-tile-wide procedurally generated world spanning 7 biomes, mine and craft your way through the tech tree, fight off nighttime enemies, and dig deep underground where torches are the only thing between you and the dark.
+Explore a 100,000-tile-wide procedurally generated world spanning 7 biomes, mine and craft your way through tiered gear and armor, fight off nighttime enemies, and dig deep underground where torches are the only thing between you and the dark.

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)
 ![Pygame](https://img.shields.io/badge/pygame-2.x-green)